kfalayi/agric-tech-investment/README.md

 In the the analysis [notebook](https://github.com/kfalayi/agric-tech-investment/blob/main/agritech.ipynb), I look at the sum of all investments in startups which amounts to $37.8billion.
 ## Most important findings
-Then I looked at which solution area of agriculture technology is getting most of the funding.
-Biotech takes 45 percent of all investments.
+- Biotech is the solution area of agriculture technology getting most of the funding, with 45 percent of all investments.
-I also look at which countries and continents are the most investments in biotech directed.
-Unsurprising there that it is the US/North America.
-I calculated the percentage of all funding which are made on the Africn continent.
-It amounts to 0.9 percent.
-When weighed against population.
-It ranks lowest.
-For every African, there is 0.6 dollar in investment.
+- Only a $10,000 investment is on the database as funding for a biotech startup in Africa.
+This is filtered out in visualization due to scale.
+- US/North America is where the majority of biotech investments are made.
+- Only 0.9 percent of all investments is made in Africa.
+- When weighed against population, Africa ranks lowest despite more investments than Oceania.
+- Investment per capita in Africa amounts to 0.6 dollar to every citizen of an African country.
 In comparison, there are $40 in investment for every resident of a North American country.
-Oceanic which where the lowest investment is made also has a higher investment per capita than Africa - 5.6 dollars to every resident of an Oceanic country.
+- Oceanic which where the lowest investment is made also has a higher investment per capita than Africa - 5.6 dollars to every resident of an Oceanic country.